Your AI dev team.

 Works anywhere.
 Even offline.

-Maestro is the only AI development tool with a fully offline mode.
-Swap cloud models for local Ollama models and GitHub for a local Gitea server — no internet required, no data leaving your machine.
-Originally built for a friend doing disaster relief work in areas without reliable connectivity.
+Originally built for a developer doing disaster relief work in areas without reliable connectivity, Maestro is the only AI development tool with a fully offline mode.
+Swap cloud models for local Ollama models and GitHub for a local Gitea server.
+No internet is required.
+No data leaves your machine.

 Full cost visibility.